dani-coffee/cybersecurity-notes/tryhackme/Cryptography.md

 | Ed25519    | GitHub SSH keys, Signal, Wire              | 256-bit fixed     | Extremely fast and super secure    |

 ### Main Uses of Asymmetric Encryption
-1. **Secure key exchange** – safely share a symmetric key (used by WhatsApp, Signal, HTTPS) - Encrypt with the public key → decrypt with private key
+A. **Secure key exchange** (digital envelope,modern encryption)– safely share a symmetric key (used by WhatsApp, Signal, HTTPS): when two devices want to communicate securely, they need a shared symmetric key (for AES/ChaCha20).
-2. **Digital signatures** – prove "this message really came from me"
-   - Sign with private key → anyone verifies with my public key

----

-Modern Encryption (Digital Envelope)--> Hybrid
-1. Asymmetric (ECC/RSA) → securely exchange a random symmetric key.
-My device and the server swap a temporary AES key using ECC or RSA – this only happens once at the start
-2. Symmetric (AES or ChaCha20) → do the actual fast encryption of all messages/files usint the symmectirc key we obtained  from the asymmetric encryption --> After the key is safely shared, everything switches to AES or ChaCha20
+But they must send this key in a way that attackers cannot steal it.

+Asymmetric encryption solves this:
+1. The server already has a public key and a private key ( symmetric)
+2. My device creates a random symmetric key.
+3. My device encrypts that symmetric key using the server’s public key.
+4. Only the server can decrypt it using its private key.
+5. Now both sides share the same symmetric key safely.
+6. From this point on, all communication uses fast symmetric encryption.
 Result:
 → As safe as asymmetric
 → As fast as symmetric

+B. **Digital signatures** – prove "this message really came from me"
+   - Sign with private key → anyone verifies with my public key

 ---